rohanbari/rohanbari/README.md

 ## About

 I am a student developer building practical mobile applications and learning modern databases and backend patterns.
 I care about intuitive UX, performant code, and readable engineering.
-Currently focused on Flutter-based apps and strengthening my data-structure & algorithms skills.
+Currently focused on Flutter-based apps and strengthening my DSA skills.

 ## Highlights